cynici/sonarqube-in-docker/README.md

 ### Create .env

-Beware that its format is not shell-like - do not use quotes unless you mean it literally
+Beware that the format may look familar but it is not shell-like.
+Do not use quotes unless you mean it literally,
 <https://docs.docker.com/compose/env-file/#syntax-rules>

 This file is not intentionally [excluded from the repo](.gitignore)